jmullercuber/KangaScript/README.md

-Super-Calculator
+KangaScript
 ================

-For my 2014-2015 Senior Project, I bring forth a calculator, and it's gonna be awesome
+For my 2014-2015 Senior Project, I bring forth a new language, and it's gonna be awesome (Note, original repository was named Super-Calculator, because project was intended to be a super cool graphing calculator.
+That changed, but arguably for the better.
+Now we have KangaScript!)

 Execution
 ---------